Chapter 7: "You Ought to Be Teachers By Now," or "Not Many Teachers?"

 45 2Corinthians 12:7.
 Back

-46 Cassettes available of gatherings where some of this thought was expressed or experienced: Spanky and the Gang Take the Land and Have Fun, and Do Take the Kingdom.
+46 Recordings available of gatherings where some of this thought was expressed or experienced: Spanky and the Gang Take the Land and Have Fun, and Do Take the Kingdom.
 Back